 - Check out summer festivals.
 Many cultural events take place outdoors at the Odeon of Herodes Atticus, an ancient theater.

-Autumn in Athens (September to November) — The Photographer’s Dream
+Autumn in Athens (September to November) Is A Photographer’s Dream

 Autumn is underrated but incredible.
 Mild weather, fewer tourists, and golden sunlight make Athens picture-perfect.
 If you love hiking, photography, or a quieter experience, this is the best season to visit Athens.